 But what if we have it backwards?
 What if today’s designs are not impartial, but are facilitating, or even encouraging, users to act with hostility towards one another?
 What if these mere “containers” are driving our conversations in ways, and towards outcomes, that we didn’t ourselves intend?

-In this piece, I’m going to explore some research, events, and experiences that suggest this is very much the case.
-In all likelihood, the view of design as something blameless—let’s call it impartial design̛—is part of a myth believed by both companies and citizens to distance themselves from the consequences of immoral design.
+In all likelihood, the view of design as something blameless, or impartial is part of a myth believed by both companies and citizens to distance themselves from the consequences of immoral design

-Immoral design isn’t the same as bad design, which usually describes a product or service that fails to meet its goals and causes headaches for users.
-Immoral design, on the other hand, may be found in a product that’s elegant and well-engineered, but that also—like an illicit substance—provokes dependence, societal harm, and even physical violence, as I’ll discuss shortly.
+Immoral design, on the other hand, may be found in a product that’s elegant and well-engineered, but that also—like an illicit substance—provokes dependence, societal harm, and even physical violence

 Consider how contemporary buzzwords excuse our decisions as businesses and designers.
 Has your delivery app’s business model contributed to lower wages and people working three jobs to make ends meet?
 Don’t worry, it’s because of the gig economy.
-Did you create a social platform that fuels fascism, misinformation, and increasing hopelessness?
+Did you create a social platform that fuels misinformation and increasing hopelessness?
 Don’t worry, it’s the fault of post-truth politics.

 What these platforms have in common is a tendency to view people only as a means of making money, not as ends in themselves.
 For this reason, a more connected life hasn’t, for most of us, led to greater quality of life.